-While basic JAX-WS tool for wsdl-to-java generation (like wsconsume) are great for most Java developer usecases, the generated stub classes kind of introduce a new (or renewed :)) level of coupling very similar to Corba IDL; by generating statical webservice stubs you actually couple client and server.
+While basic JAX-WS tools for wsdl-to-java generation (like wsconsume) are great for most Java developer usecases, the generated stub classes kind of introduce a new (or renewed :)) level of coupling very similar to Corba IDL; by generating statical webservice stubs you actually couple client and server.

 So what is the alternative?
 Writing dynamic client using dynamic Provider/Dispatch JAX-WS API?
 That's possibly an option, yet not the easiest to understand, implement and maintain in most enterprise environments.
 Wise provides a different solution using dynamic mapping on JAX-WS tools generated code.
 Wise allows calling a ws service by mapping a generic Object model to JAXWS generated code.
 This opens up multiple Wise usage scenarios, like zero-code WS invocation (used in JBoss ESB) or GUI driven WS invocation.